argoproj/argo-workflows/examples/README.md

 ## Kubernetes Resources

-In many cases, you will want to manage Kuberenetes resources from Argo workflows.
-The resource template allows you to create, delete or updated any type of kubernetes resource.
+In many cases, you will want to manage Kubernetes resources from Argo workflows.
+The resource template allows you to create, delete or updated any type of Kubernetes resource.
 ```
 # in a workflow.
 The resource template type accepts any k8s manifest
 # (including CRDs) and can perform any kubectl action against it (e.g. create,